For LGBTQ students, living at home brings its own set of challenges

 Weinberg sophomore Eli Gordon said Northwestern was the first place he could express himself authentically after coming out as queer his senior year.
 He went to a small, religious high school in a suburb outside Philadelphia that he described as “progressive in quotation marks.”

 When Gordon went home for the quarter, he dreaded reverting to his old self.

 “It makes me feel like I’m going back to that high school headspace, where I was trying to conform,” Gordon said.
 “I think if I were to be in spaces with the kids from my high school again, it will feel really weird to act with them the way I want to act — which is the way I act in college.”

 Medill first-year James, who came out as gay his senior year of high school, said he’s been lucky to have a largely supportive environment at home.
 Still, his parents will sometimes jokingly ask him to “try out” dating girls — microaggressions he didn’t have to deal with on campus.

 James said he also feels like he’s missing out on an important step in his process of coming out: dating.

 “I think a big part of your developmental process as someone who’s out is taking part in the dating scene,” James said.
 “Obviously, that’s not really an option right now.”

-Co-president of [email protected] Tara Roudi said although more graduate students can choose not to return home during the pandemic than undergraduates, many face similar obstacles.
-Roudi decided to return home to spend time with her family and enjoy the larger physical space — even though her parents are “not one hundred percent comfortable” with her sexual orientation.
-They used to ask Roudi if she had “met any nice boys at college,” a question she said made her feel like a “fraud.”
+Hannah, a member of [email protected], said although more graduate students can choose not to return home during the pandemic than undergraduates, many face similar obstacles.
+Hannah decided to return home to spend time with her family and enjoy the larger physical space — even though her parents are “not one hundred percent comfortable” with her sexual orientation.
+They used to ask Hannah if she had “met any nice boys at college,” a question she said made her feel like a “fraud.”

 Noah said his time at home has been made easier by coming out to close friends from high school.
 But the situation remains far from ideal, and he said the best he can hope for is that on-campus classes resume Fall Quarter.